 . . . and at that moment she felt that to be mistress of Pemberley might be something!
 Jane Austen, Pride and Prejudice

-Having started walking properly on Easter Saturday, today marked the end of our first calendar month walking with just two rest days, two planned and one unplanned.
+Having started walking properly on Easter Saturday, today marked the end of our first calendar month walking with just three rest days, two planned and one unplanned.
 In retrospect, this is quite a lot of effort, and might explain why feet tend to feel rather used and abused by the end of the day.

 Today’s walk was one of contrasts: we covered a lot of ground physically, which took us from stone-built agricultural villages, beautifully preserved and with a strong sense of community identity, through the aristocratic grand-scale parkland of the Chatsworth estate, and finally out onto the high moorland of North Derbyshire.

 The day started cloudy and overcast after rain overnight, which made for some beautiful lighting effects of the kind we haven’t seen much of so far, given our great good fortune with weather over the past four weeks.

 The first village we walked through, Middleton, looked much as it must have done in the 18th century.
 If you took away the cars and transported a pre-industrial revolution villager forward to today’s Middleton, they perhaps would not see much change.

 Locals were piling into the back of a van and heading off purposefully on some mission.

 It turns out it was well-dressing: we followed the van down a green gorge to where it opened out onto a spacious confluence where the Rowlow Brook meets an important spring to create the Bradford River.
 The crew had emptied out of the pickup and were busily preparing to dress what has clearly been a significant place in the local physical and social landscape over time.
 We could imagine the same ritual happening 200 years ago with a horse-drawn cart in place of the pickup.